Ideation Camp 2017

 This initiative was also intended to encourage a new generation of leaders to employ social enterprise as a pathway for achieving long-held visions for a better, secure and more prosperous Bangsamoro.
-Bayan Academy will be providing mentorship for the ideation camp winners.
+Bayan Academy mentored the ideation camp winners.

 Summary of Proceedings

 Session 1: Introduction to Social Entrepreneurship & Opportunity Seeking, Screening and Seizing

 Session 2: Social Enterprise Ideation and Marketing

 By John Xavier C. Francia, co-founder and community organiser, Woven Crafts